SirRegion/turn-config/README.md

 | Path | Description |
 |--- |--- |
 | /machines/ | Contains folders corresponding to (virtual) machines with the respective DNS entry.
-| /scripts/ | Contains self-documenting utility scripts that can be used and shared across the whole infrastructure setup.
+| /scripts/ | Contains self-documenting utility scripts that can be used and shared across the infrastructure.